dlccyes/CollegeNotes/docs/NTUNotes/Senior/Statistics.md

 ![](https://i.imgur.com/rxm7jDL.png)

-Use p = overall p to calculate SE when $H_0$ is that 2 porportions are the same
+Use p = overall p of the 2 porportions to calculate SE when $H_0$ is that 2 porportions has the same mean

 ![](https://i.imgur.com/JNsoHU2.png)